Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

 Lourdes Gurriel Jr. At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 69th, his on-base percentage ranks 113th, and he is 45th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 70th, his on-base percentage ranks 113th, and he is 46th in the league in slugging.

-- Gurriel will look to extend his five-game hitting streak.
-He's batting .278 during his last outings.
+- Gurriel enters this game on a six-game hitting streak.
+During his last outings, he's hitting .263.

-- Gurriel has picked up a hit in 67.3% of his 113 games this year, with more than one hit in 23.0% of those games.
+- Gurriel has picked up a hit in 77 of 114 games this season, with multiple hits 26 times.

-- Gurriel has picked up an RBI in 37.2% of his games this season, with more than one RBI in 13.3% of his games.
-He has also driven in three or more runs in six contests.
+- In 42 games this season (36.8%), Gurriel has picked up an RBI, and in 15 of those games (13.2%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

-- In 35.4% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.